 So, if someone peddles you a new hype, and especially if that someones sells it with a devoid-of-a-real-use-case-don’t-miss-the-boat argument, beware.
 Look at the three aspects above.
 The first aspect anyone in general management can check.
 The other two require you to ask your trusted IT advisor, one that understands actual technology, like your Chief Legal Counsel, but then on technology.

 Anf finally, does all of this ‘ranting’ mean I think all blockchain initiatives are by definition worthless?
 Nope.
-Though I guess that proof-of-work blockchain will simply be too CO2-expensive to be acceptable, other approaches like proof-of-stake may actually work as a bridging technology between serious entities (like banks and asset managers) in trusted legal settings.
+Though I guess that proof-of-work blockchain will simply be too CO2-expensive to be acceptable, other approaches like proof-of-stake may actually work as a bridging technology between serious entities (like banks and asset managers) in trusted legal settings (Update 16/Feb/23: hmm, I just added the example about Siemens above, but it seems I already had taken this into account somewhat when I originally wrote this article).
 There are some interesting problematic consequences having to do with the agility of organisations and society if we massively do that, but that is for another story.
 But so far, the hype of 5 years ago hasn’t come true.
 Not by far.

 On a personal note: I see it as a fact that human psychology works that way.
 It is well supported by research (Kahneman, Ariely, Dehaene, and many others).
 Optimism sells.
 Pessimism sells.
 Woe the realist.